-Look at what you’ve accomplished: You’ve reached your weight-loss goal and feel like you’re ready to take on the world.
-But now what?
+Look at what you’ve accomplished: You’ve reached your weight-loss goal and you feel like you’re ready to take on the world.

 Not to crash your party, but research has shown that only about 20 percent of overweight individuals are successful at long-term weight loss.